paul-blundell/PHPBlogdown/README.md

 # PHPBlogdown

-A simple and fast blogging platform for markdown documents.
+A simple blogging engine for markdown documents, written in PHP.

-## What is this

-This is the core of PHPBlogdown, this is where the magic happens.

-### Getting Started
+## Getting Started

 You can use PHPBlogdown like the following: